irungentoo/toxcore/README.md

 ## Basics:

-UDP most be used for everything simply because you can't do hole punching with TCP (well you can but it doesn't work all the time)
+UDP must be used for everything simply because you can't do hole punching with TCP (well you can but it doesn't work all the time)

 Every peer is represented as a byte string (the client id) (it is the hash (SHA-256?) of the public key of the peer). (if you want to add someone you need that id (either ask that person directly or maybe through some kind of search engine?))